Welcome Library Take Out!

-- Once you received notification your items are ready for pick up, come to the the library during normal business hours.
+- Once you received notification your items are ready for pick up, come to the the library during our curbside hours.

-- When you arrive at the library door, give your name to a staff member and we will give you your bag of items, already checked out.
+- When you arrive at the library door, give your name to a staff member and we will give you your bag of items.

 - You may still check out new materials while your returned items are being quarantined.